wiliamsouza/doc/source/index.rst

 MMC is made of two parts:

-* An agent running on the machine, it is called MMC.
+* An agent running on the machine.
 The agent exports to the network several plugins that allow to remote manage the machine.
 Of course, there can be multiple agents running on the network.
 The agent and plugins are written in Python.

 * A web interface, that controls the agent(s) using XML-RPC.
   The interface is written in PHP, and uses the scriptaculous and prototype